-(Approved by the Executive Director of Health Sciences Administration by authority of Executive Order No. 1 and by the the Senior Vice President for Finance and Facilities by authority of Executive Order No. 5)
+(Approved by the Executive Director of Health Sciences Administration by authority of Executive Order No. 1 and by the the Senior Vice President for Finance and Facilities by authority of Administrative Order No. 9)

 This policy applies at all locations including the Seattle, Bothell, and Tacoma campuses, jointly-owned facilities, all other University-owned property, University leased space, and temporary field operations and field trips that are under the control of University operations and staff.